Overview of Patent Law, Trademark Law, and Copyright Law

 Trends in Patent & Employment Law Litigation

-Once a patent is granted by the government, it excludes others from making, using or selling the invention.
-The recent trend in patent litigation favors accused infringers and has inevitably shaken up this practice field.
+Once a patent is granted by the government, it excludes others from making, using, or selling the invention.
+The recent trend in patent litigation favors accused infringes and has inevitably shaken up this practice field.
 We are also seeing that California courts scrutinizing litigants who settle their patent disputes because such settlements are allegedly creating an unreasonable restraint on trade.